JuliaAI/LearnAPI.jl/docs/src/operations.md

   distribution for multiple target predictions, as described further at [`LearnAPI.predict_joint`](@ref).

-- Each operation explicitly implemented or overloaded must be included in the return value of [`LearnAPI.functions`](@ref).
+- Each operation explicitly overloaded must be included in the return value of [`LearnAPI.functions`](@ref).

 ## Predict or transform?